 Racine County Jane Doe

-In the early morning hours of July 21st 1999, two individuals who were out walking came upon a sad and disturbing scene.
-They stumbled upon the body of a deceased female who appeared to have a broken arm as it was sticking out at an odd angle.
+In the early morning hours of July 21st 1999, two individuals who were out walking came upon a disturbing scene.
+They stumbled upon the body of a deceased female.
+She appeared to have a broken arm as it was sticking out at an odd angle.
 They alerted the local authorities who rushed to the scene.
 Law Enforcement has spent the last 19 years trying to identify the female and figure out how she came to be discarded on the side of the road.

 Jane Doe was discovered at approximately 6:15 in the morning on the edge of a cornfield on 92nd Street between Six-Mile Road and Seven-Mile Road in the town of Raymond, Wisconsin.
 When Jane Doe was found, her face was recognizable.
-This indicated to law enforcement that her remains were not outside or exposed to the elements for very long.
-It had rained the night Jane Doe was dumped on the side of the road washing away any potential evidence left by the person responsible.
-It was clear Jane Doe’s death was the result of a homicide and that the crime had been committed in a different location.
-Jane Doe was discovered near Interstate 94 meaning the individual who discarded this poor girl could’ve come from anywhere.
+This indicated to Law Enforcement that her remains were not outside or exposed to the elements for very long.
+It had rained the night Jane Doe was dumped on the side of the road, unfortunately washing away any potential evidence left by the person responsible.
+It was clear Jane Doe’s death was the result of foul play and she had died in a different location.
+Jane Doe was discovered near Interstate-94 meaning the individual who discarded her could’ve come from anywhere.

 Once Jane Doe’s remains were collected, they were sent to the local medical examiner who performed an autopsy.
-It was determined Jane Doe was age 18 – 30 but some believe she could be as young as 13 years old.
-She died as a result of multiple injuries that include burnings, beatings, and sexual abuse.
+It was determined Jane Doe was 18 – 30 years old but some believe she could be as young as 13.
+Her death is the result of multiple injuries including burnings, beatings, and sexual abuse.
 It was apparent she had suffered weeks if not a lifetime of torture.
 Authorities believe the trauma she endured increased in the week leading up to her death.
 She showed signs of being malnourished.
 Her nose was fractured and she had multiple cuts and bruises on her body along with healed scars on her shins.
 Jane Doe had a deformity that is known as ‘cauliflower ear’ on her right ear.
 This was most likely the result of a recent injury.
-The most devastating finding, Jane Doe was most likely cognitively disabled as she appeared to have a small brain cavity in the skull.
+The most devastating finding, Jane Doe was most likely cognitively disabled as she appeared to have a small brain cavity with-in the skull.